-Within Kelowna, outdoor wood burning appliances are not permitted; this includes fire pits, wood stoves, chimneys and other appliances, unless conditions are met as outlined in Fire and Life Safety Bylaw No. 10760.
-The bylaw allows us to impose requirements in relation to municipal services, firecrackers, fireworks and to the health, safety or protection of persons or property.
+Outdoor wood burning appliances are not permitted in Kelowna - including fire pits, wood stoves, chimneys and other appliances - unless conditions are met as outlined in Fire and Life Safety Bylaw No. 10760.
+The bylaw allows us to impose requirements in relation to municipal services, firecrackers, fireworks and the health, safety or protection of persons or property.

 Open burning season ends early to support COVID-19 response

-According to Regional District of the Central Okanagan's Bylaw 773 and Bylaw 1066, open burning of agricultural wood waste requires a valid permit and is typically allowed between Oct.
+The Regional District of the Central Okanagan's Bylaw 773 and Bylaw 1066 states that open burning of agricultural wood waste requires a valid permit and is typically allowed between Oct.
 1 and April 30.
 Further restrictions may be put in place due to fire hazards or other local conditions.

-Anyone burning without a Burning Permit or breaking the rules of their permit may be subject to fines up to $2000.
+Anyone who’s burning without a permit or breaking the rules of their permit may be subject to fines up to $2,000.

 - Compostable materials (e.g. leaves, grass clippings)